 Health Literacy How-To

 Despite these many challenges, providers have a responsibility to communicate health information in ways that patients and their families or caregivers can understand.
-Here are some ways how-to:
+Here are some how-to strategies:

 - Try to find a private, quiet, well-lit place in which to talk.
 The space you meet in is almost as important as the topics you discuss.
 If a separate room is not available, at least pull curtains or move chairs to create a sense of privacy.

 - Develop rapport.
-Set a positive tone by beginning conversations with a smile and warm handshake.
+Set a positive tone by beginning conversations with a smile.
 Introduce yourself by the name you wish to be called and, in turn, ask patients how they prefer to be addressed.
 Meet patients at eye level, sitting down if they are seated or in bed.

 - Give patients your undivided attention.
 You can do this by encouraging patients to fully state their thoughts by saying “that’s interesting,” or “please tell me more.”
 Make sure not to interrupt and, instead, make a note to yourself of issues to revisit when the patient stops talking.